ChatScript/ChatScript/WIKI/ChatScript-System-Functions-Manual.md

 The second argument can also be `all` which means list all definitions per part of speech, not just the first.
 And it can be the third optional argument so you can get all meanings of a word as a noun, for example.

+If you name a meaning, like (dog~1) then the definition will be for that specific meaning.

+### `^synset`
+Words in the Wordnet dictionary have multiple meanings and each meaning is linked together as 'synsets' with meanings of other words.
+To name a meaning is to give the word with an index after it.
+For example, the word dog has
+7 meanings.
+Six are nouns and 1 is a verb.
+Of the nouns, one meaning is dog is dog~1, your classic canine dog.
+Its synset includes Canis_familiaris~1 and domestic_dog~1.

+In addition words have a parent, wherein the word is a refinement of the parent.
+CS considers some meaning to be the 'master' of the synset, and only that is hooked to its parent.

+    ^synset(word~n)    - return a list of facts naming synonyms of the meaning ^synset(synsetmaster word~n) - returns the synset master of word ^synset(synsetup word~n) - if word is a master, returns the word it is a refinement of ^synset(word)    - return a list of facts naming all the meanings this word has.

 ### `^hasanyproperty ( word value )`